ASD-Blueprint/desktop.gov.au/patterns/avd.md

 Search Database Configuration | Not applicable | FSLogix search functionality is not compatible with Server 2019, Windows 10 multi-session.
 Outlook Cached Mode | Enabled | FSLogix Outlook Cached mode will be configured to provide the best user experience.
 Dynamic VHD(X) Allocation | Enabled | Dynamic VHD(X) will be configured to provide storage cost savings where possible.
-Profile Virtual Disk Location | Agency decision point: Azure Files or Azure NetApp Files for Storage Account.<br><br>Storage Account Name/s: TBD - Share that will be used for profiles | Each user will have a FSLogix virtual disk stored to an Azure location in Australia with data geo-replicated to a secondary location for DR purposes. <br><br>Depending on required usage, performance and disaster recovery requirements, the agency must decide between Azure Files and Azure NetApp files depending on their requirements or consider a the Cloud Cache option (out of scope for this blueprint). <br><br>For further information, see [Azure Files and Azure NetApp Files comparison](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-netapp-comparison).
+Profile Virtual Disk Location | Agency decision point: Azure Files or Azure NetApp Files for Storage Account.<br><br>Storage Account Name/s: TBD - Share that will be used for profiles | Each user will have a FSLogix virtual disk stored to an Azure location in Australia with data geo-replicated to a secondary location for DR purposes. <br><br>Depending on required usage, performance and disaster recovery requirements, the agency must decide between Azure Files and Azure NetApp files depending on their requirements or consider the Cloud Cache option (out of scope for this blueprint). <br><br>For further information, see [Azure Files and Azure NetApp Files comparison](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-netapp-comparison).
 Virtual Disk Type | VHDX | VHDX is the latest available disk type and suitable for this solution.
 Allow concurrent users sessions | Enabled | Concurrent user sessions must be enabled to allow multi-session desktop scenarios.
 Delete local profile when FSLogix Profile should apply | Enabled | To provide the use a clean desktop session on each desktop launch, it is recommended to enable this setting.